isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2155.md

 ---
-title: Water Filtration System
+title: Robot Cleaner
 permalink: /productivity-solutions-grant/solutionrepo/solution2155
 ---

 ### Description

-A system for filtration of water used for farming to improve growing conditions, prevent diseases and increase yield.
+A washing robot / machine for cleaning of farming equipment to eliminate the need for personnel to enter hazardous environment.
+It includes tank cleaning robots, net cleaning robots, underwater robots, inspection robots, etc.

 ### Details of Solution